sonata-project/ecommerce/docs/reference/bundles/customer.rst

 The SonataCustomerBundle basically manages the Customer-related entities & managers, offers AdminBundle integration and provides a basic controller and basic views to display the customers.
 Moreover, the RecentCustomers admin dashboard block is present in this bundle as well.

-You may get more details about the architecture here: :doc:`../architecture/customer`.

 Configuration
 =============